2026 24 Hours of Le Mans

-The 94th 24 Hours of Le Mans (94^{e} 24 Heures du Mans) will be an automobile endurance event, set to be held on 13–14 June 2026 at the Circuit de la Sarthe in Le Mans, France.
-It will be the 94th running of the 24-hour race organised by the Automobile Club de l'Ouest.
-Hyundai's luxury division Genesis has indicated they intend to run two Genesis GMR-001 cars in the Hypercar class, making their debut at, and being the first Korean team to compete at the 24-hour race.
+The 94th 24 Hours of Le Mans (94^{e} 24 Heures du Mans) was an automobile endurance race held on 13–14 June 2026 at the Circuit de la Sarthe in Le Mans, France.
+It was the 94th running of the 24-hour race organised by the Automobile Club de l'Ouest, and the third round of the 2026 FIA World Endurance Championship.
+Hyundai's luxury division Genesis ran two cars in the Hypercar class, becoming the first South Korean team to compete at the 24-hour race.

+In qualifying, pole position was taken by Dries Vanthoor in a BMW M Team WRT Hypercar.
+The race was closely contested, with numerous lead changes between BMW, Cadillac and Toyota; seven cars finished on the lead lap.
+The overall classification was won by the #7 Toyota Hypercar, driven by Mike Conway, Kamui Kobayashi and Nyck de Vries, ending a three-year streak for Ferrari.
+The LMP2 class saw the No. 43 Oreca 07 of Tom Dillmann, Jakub Śmiechowski and Nick Yelloly lead an Inter Europol Competition one-two finish, the team's third victory in four years.
+The LMGT3 category went to TF Sport's No. 33 Chevrolet Corvette Z06 GT3.R of Nicky Catsburg, Jonny Edgar and Ben Keating, the tenth class win for the American brand.

+Background

+The 2026 24 Hours of Le Mans was the 94th running of the 24 Hours of Le Mans endurance race, held on 13–14 June 2026 at the Circuit de la Sarthe.
+The race formed the third round of the 2026 FIA World Endurance Championship season.
+Manufacturer changes for the 2026 season included Porsche's withdrawal from the WEC Hypercar class and the full-season debut of Genesis Magma Racing, the first South Korean manufacturer team to compete in the top class.

 Entries

+The 2026 entry list featured 62 cars across three classes; 18 Hypercar, 19 LMP2, and 25 LMGT3.
+South Korean marque Genesis made its debut in the Hypercar class, entering two Genesis GMR-001 in their maiden WEC campaign.

 Automatic entries

-In addition to all full-season WEC entries, automatic invites were given to all championship winners in the European Le Mans Series (ELMS), LMP2 and LMGT3 in the Asian Le Mans Series (ALMS) and Bronze Cup in GT World Challenge Europe's (GTWCE) combined Endurance and Sprint championship.
+In addition to all full-season WEC entries, automatic invitations were given to all championship winners in the European Le Mans Series (ELMS), LMP2 and LMGT3 in the Asian Le Mans Series (ALMS) and Bronze Cup in GT World Challenge Europe's (GTWCE) combined Endurance and Sprint championship.
 Second-place finishers in LMP2 in the ELMS also earned an invite.
-Three IMSA teams were also granted invites, one in Hypercar at the discretion of IMSA, and one each for the Jim Trueman and Bob Akin awards, given to the highest placed Bronze-rated drivers in IMSA's LMP2 and GT3 classes.
+Three IMSA teams were also granted invitations, one in Hypercar at the discretion of IMSA, and one each for the Jim Trueman and Bob Akin awards, given to the highest placed Bronze-rated drivers in IMSA's LMP2 and GT3 classes.